-Persistent scratching and hair loss, for example, are symptoms of quite a few different illnesses.
-Loss of appetite, diarrhea, problems with urination and/or defecation, breathing problems… All these things are signals that there is something wrong with your beloved pet.
+Persistent scratching, hair loss, loss of appetite, diarrhea, problems with urination and/or defecation, and breathing problems are symptoms of quite a few different illnesses.
+All these things are signals that there is something wrong with your beloved pet.

-Monitor how much your guinea pig eats and drinks on a daily basis and if the quantity suddenly changes, make sure to take the little guy to the vet.
-Just in case.
+Monitor how much your guinea pig eats and drinks on a daily basis.
+If the quantity suddenly changes, make sure to take the little guy to the vet.

 The worst part is that abscesses can form practically anywhere.
 The swellings can develop on and under the poor cavy’s skin; around internal organs, bones, muscles, lymph nodes, and even teeth.